 I grew up on a farm about fifteen kilometres east of North Battleford, Saskatchewan.

-Our solidly-built home was constructed by the Department of National Defence during the Second World War, one of the barracks buildings on this former British Commonwealth Air Training base.
-For more history, click: Growing Up With Air Force Ghosts.
+Our solidly built home was constructed by the Department of National Defence during the Second World War, one of the barracks buildings on this former British Commonwealth Air Training base.
+For more history: Growing Up With Air Force Ghosts.

 My parents lived here until 1980, then moved to British Columbia, and used the farmhouse as a summer residence.
-Meanwhile, my brother Rob took over the farm and raised his family in a new house in the same yard.
+Meanwhile, my brother Rob and his wife Wendy took over the farm and raised their four children in a new house in the same yard.

-My father died in 2003 but my mother continued to spend her summers there.
-Since she passed away in 2017, the house has been empty while my brother decides what to do with it.
+My father died in 2003, but my mother continued to spend her summers there.
+Since she passed away in 2017, the house has been empty.

 Of course, I always enjoy staying in my old home, and I took these photos during my last couple of visits.